India Travel Tips: My Tips for Women Traveling in India

 You can read more here about how I adapted to make traveling in India easier in my Top 10 Tips for your first Time Traveling in India and don’t make these 5 common mistakes made by travelers when visiting India for the time.

-By the third trip I felt at home here, the forth time I didn’t want to leave … now I’ve stopped counting – there’s just nowhere else on earth quite like Incredible India and honestly in all this time I’ve never really felt unsafe even when traveling as a solo female.
+By the third trip I felt at home here, the forth time I didn’t want to leave … now I’m based in Goa and I’ve stopped counting – there’s just nowhere else on earth quite like Incredible India and honestly in all this time I’ve never really felt unsafe even when traveling as a solo female.

-Throughout my 18 months of traveling in India I have traveled both with my boyfriend, with female friends and in groups but most of the time now I travel completely solo.
-I’ve found that over time I’ve built up a couple of safety rules for myself that have become second nature that I thought would be useful to share.
+I’ve always preferred independent travel, I like to go where I want, when I want.
+Throughout my 24 months of traveling in India I have traveled both with my boyfriend, with female friends and in groups but most of the time now I travel completely solo.

 My Top Tips for Women Traveling in India: